8 Effective Methods: How To Get Rid Of Waterbugs

 Lethocerus americanus

 Giant water bugs go by the scientific name Lethocerus americanus.
 They belong to the family Belostomatidae and are freshwater hemipteran insects.
-Toe-biters, Indian toe-biters, alligator ticks, or fleas are some of the most common colloquially used names.
+Toe-biters, Indian toe-biters, alligator ticks, or fleas are some of the most commonly used names.

 Body Size